 When it comes to music, arguments can get passionate -- and even heated.
-Join us every Tuesday to share your opinions on Soundcheck Smackdown, our weekly debate series.
-Guests square off on new releases, controversial artists, or polarizing trends – then we take your calls and comments.
+In our Soundcheck Smackdown series, guests square off on new releases, controversial artists, or polarizing trends – and we take your calls and comments.

 The co-hosts of The Takeaway's Movie Date podcast debate big versus small screen holiday movie music.